 Parents showed concern about the skill and qualification of the teachers.
 They also spoke about the teacher's lack of commitment saying that home visits are an effective way to reduce dropouts.
 Teacher's qualification is a factor that influences retention or drop out behavior.
 Most dropout students expressed concern about the quality of teachers and believed that their teachers were not qualified.
 They believed that qualified teachers would reduce dropout occurrences.
 On the other end, some teachers had the same views that teacher's academic qualification is important.
 Similarly most parents accused teachers of having little commitment toward their duty in terms of teaching because they are busy with other activities outside of school.
-This was also mentioned by dropout students as the root cause for slow learning in school.

 "Teachers are not doing their job properly in the class and most of the time they are absent.
 Some of them are busy with other private activities outside of school and do not give adequate attention to the class."